 Print On Demand

 Print-On-Demand (POD) publishing refers to the ability to print high-quality books as needed.
 For self-published books, this is often a more economical option than conducting a print run of hundreds or thousands of books.

 Most POD companies also offer distribution through Amazon.com and other online and brick-and-mortar retailers, most often as “special order” or “web-only” as retail outlets are usually unwilling to stock physical books that cannot be returned if they do not sell.

-CreateSpace vs Lulu vsÂ Lightning Source
+KDP vs Lulu vs Lightning Source

-With Lightning Source (even though it’s more work) it has best options.
-Lulu is the most easiest or as east to work with as much as CS but they charge a little more than CS for per unit cost per book.
+With Lightning Source (even though it’s more work) it has the best options.
+Lulu is the easiest or as easy to work with as much as CS but they charge a little more than CS for per unit cost per book.

 One example could be a book for $3.80 with Lulu can be $2.15 with Lightning Source.
 Whereas with CreateSpace your unit can be $2.91.
-For the most part, the quality is same between the three.
+For the most part, the quality is the same between the three.

 Read a very detailed article on CS vs Lulu vs LSI here.